heiner/heiner.github.com/_drafts/random-samples.md

 assessing within minutes whether a given candidate would be a useful co-worker, leetcode-style questions are hard to beat.

 Why is that?
 I don't think there is a single mechanism.
-One reason it's easy to criticize leetcode-style questions is that they assess a combination of skills and desiderata but don't fully nail any single one.
+It's easy to criticize leetcode-style questions since they assess a combination of skills and desiderata but don't nail any single one.
 Let's therefore describe what leetcode-interviews _do_ assess and why that's a good thing.
 To make matters more concrete, I'll then describe one of my favorite leetcode-style interview questions in detail.

 **Leetcode-style questions test if you can code.** It's stupid, but a good fraction of candidates will [fail even